Birmingham Football Club (Aston Lower Grounds): History

 The club gave its foundation date as 1875 although there is at least one reported match from the previous year, against the Birmingham Clerks Association club.
 By 1877 the club boasted 150 members and, although its first game was to association rules, it was also a member of the Sheffield Football Association and played some matches to the Sheffield rules.
-In 1876 the club was the first from outside the city to beat Sheffield F.C., doing so by one goal to nil; in the season the club played 20, and won 8, drew 5, and lost 5.
+In 1876 the club was the first from outside the city to beat Sheffield F.C., doing so by one goal to nil; in the season the club played 20, and won 8, drew 5, and lost 5, the other 2 matches presumably being inter-club games.

 The club also experimented with rugby union rules, but, after the death of Wilcox in a match against Derby Rugby Club in March 1876, refused to engage any further such fixtures.

+The club's first competitive football came in the 1877–78 Sheffield Association Cup, hosting Exchange F.C. at the Aston Lower Grounds.
+The Exchange won the toss, which proved crucial, as it played with a heavy wind behind it in the first half; for the second half the wind had died down.
+Exchange duly won 3–0, the first goal being heartily disputed by Birmingham on the basis of a foul in the build-up.

 The B.C.C. experimented with playing under floodlighting in 1878, by hosting a match at the Lower Grounds against Nottingham Forest illuminated by "Jablockoff Electric Lights".
 The experiment was not a success owing to the weather - a pre-match storm destroyed a number of lights, and another storm during the match caused its abandonment.